CUCyber/hackpack/services/mysql.md

 ## MySQL

-MySql is a quick database for small to medium size organizations.
+MariaDB, and its predecessor MySQL, is a quick database for small to medium size organizations.

 ### Installation